overload-development-community/olmod/README.txt

 - Removes issue with servers failing to catch up on player inputs in some circumstances, by roncli.

 - Smashmouth Overload!

+- Updated weapon balance for multiplayer, by zero & roncli.

+- Nerf to reduced shader cloaks down to 30% opacity, by Tobias.

+- Options to reduce damage blur and damage color intensity, by Tobias.

+- Improved spawn algorithm for respawning in anarchy and team anarchy, by roncli.

+- Multiplayer match time limit is now selectable in one minute intervals, by Tobias.

+- Main menu notification for when there is a new version of olmod, by marlowe.

+- Observer mode health bars and damage indicators for pilots, by Tobias.

 How does it work
 ----------------